 Advances in molecular research and genetic manipulation techniques have led to the development of several platforms that can be used to harness the underlying potentials of T-cells and direct their functionality to offer therapeutic benefit.
 Various strategies that are used to redirect T-cells in order to elicit the desired immune response are given below:

-Conclusion – T-cell Immunotherapies Market:
+Conclusion – T cell Immunotherapy Market:

-Over the past few years, T-cell immunotherapy has been successful in carving out a significant niche in the pharmaceutical market.
-A number of such targeted therapies have already been approved whilst a robust development pipeline indicates that the T-cell immunotherapies market is likely to grow at a steady pace in the foreseen future.
+Over the past few years, T cell immunotherapy has been successful in carving out a significant niche in the pharmaceutical market.
+A number of such targeted therapies have already been approved whilst a robust development pipeline indicates that the T-cell immunotherapy market is likely to grow at a steady pace in the foreseen future.
 Moreover, the ongoing research activity in this field has led to the discovery of several novel molecular targets, further strengthening the research pipelines of companies engaged in this market.
 Currently, several industry and non-industry players are focused on the development of technologies that are capable of overcoming the existing roadblocks in the production / adoption of T-cell therapies.
-Driven by the availability of innovative technology platforms, lucrative funding and encouraging clinical trial results, the T-cell immunotherapies market is poised to grow in the long-run, as multiple product candidates are expected to receive marketing approval in the coming decade.
+Driven by the availability of innovative technology platforms, lucrative funding and encouraging clinical trial results, the T-cell immunotherapy market is poised to grow in the long-run, as multiple product candidates are expected to receive marketing approval in the coming decade.